finnair/v-validation/packages/core/README.md

 ### Type Guards

 When using custom interfaces it's good to verify that the validator is in sync with the interface.
-The challenge is that TypeScript generic `extends` only verifies type compatibility, optional properties do not count unless they are of conflicting type.
-For type-validator compatibility we need to also consider optional properties and nested structure.
-For this there is two helper
+The challenge is that TypeScript's generic `extends` only verifies type-compatibility and optional properties do not count unless they are of conflicting type.
+For type/validator compatibility we need to also consider optional properties and nested structure.
+For this there are a couple of helper
 types:

 1. `ComparableType<T>` converts all optional properties to mandatory `Optional<T>` recursively.